2600hz/kazoo/applications/konami/doc/transfer.md

 #### What if Alice misdials

-In the case that Alice dials an number that doesnt answer or rings but does answer, Alice will be reconnected with Bob once the attempt fails.
+In the case that Alice dials an number that doesn't answer or rings but does answer, Alice will be reconnected with Bob once the attempt fails.

 #### Cancel a transfer